 During the following days, the person should continue to perform ‘Laghu Shankha-prakshalana’.
 In this method, the process of drinking two glasses of water and doing the five asanas is to be repeated only three times.
 Even this is sufficient to cause evacuation of the bowels.

 Laghu Shankha-prakshalana should be performed every day for the first week and thereafter on alternate days during the second week.
 This regimen brings down the blood-sugar concentration drastically.
 Laghu Shankha-prakshalana can thereafter be performed once or twice a week.
+3 week diet system reviews.

 It is desirable for persons suffering from complications of kidneys or the circulatory system, not to perform any variety of Shankha-prakshalana (or to perform it under an expert’s guidance).
 It is also prohibited for all those persons for whom exercises are undesirable.